 Short-term sleep problems are common.
 Most of us can relate to having nights where sleep just won't come.
-Here's some basic advice to cut down on those sleepless nights drastically.
+Here's some basic advice on how to significantly cut down on those sleepless nights.

 1. Get out of bed at the same time each morning.